 As an employee, you have rights that are protected by both state and federal law.
 While Arizona law does have safeguards in place to provide employees a means to seek redress for workplace discrimination, the Equal Employment Opportunity Commission (EEOC) takes such safeguards a step further.
 The EEOC is a federal agency that enforces a variety of laws to protect employees from workplace discrimination and other employer misconduct.
 Further, the EEOC oversees complaints filed by employees alleging discrimination.
 Any employee can file an EEOC complaint, however, doing so without the assistance of an attorney can make the process complicated, and leaves room for small mistakes that could have a significant impact on the success of your claim.

 Experiencing discrimination in the workplace is not something to be wished upon anyone.
 Many people think discrimination is a thing of the past, but some workers continue to experience workplace discrimination on a regular basis.
-The Arizona employment law attorneys of Nathan M. Smith & Associates, PLLC help clients file complaints or “charges” of discrimination with the EEOC.
+The Arizona employment law attorneys of My AZ Legal Team, PLLC help clients file complaints or “charges” of discrimination with the EEOC.
 Our attorneys provide EEOC representation for clients who have experienced discrimination based on one or more of the following:

 - Race, color, national origin, sex and/or religion;